HIdarknet/The-Remedy-Toolkit/README.md

 ### Your First Schematic in 60 Seconds
 1. **Create a Prefab** The system will ask if you want to create a Schematic, click Yes
 2. **Open Schematics Window** Opens automatically on first creation, then you can click the $ button where the prefab is displayed in the Object Hierarchy
-3. **Setup your Prefab** Use the Schematic IODock to set up your prefab's Children and Components in less time than with the standard unity Inspector
+3. **Setup your Prefab** Set up prefab components faster than the Unity Inspector using the Schematic IODock
 4. **Connect nodes** Drag-and-drop Events from the IODock to the Schematic Graph and wire them up to make your game object come to life
 5. **Hit Play** - Watch it come to life